-- Does this journal have an impact factor (IF)?
+- Does this journal have an impact factor?
 It’s always better to try to get your work published in journals with impact factors, if possible.
-At Charlesworth, we recommend making a list of journals in your field that you’d like to see your work published in, and then ranking this list from top to bottom by IF.
+At Charlesworth, we recommend making a list of journals in your field that you’d like to see your work published in, and then ranking this list from top to bottom by impact factor.

 - And our top tip for avoiding predators: Have you used Think, Check, Submit?
 Think, Check, Submit ‘helps researchers identify trusted journals for their research’ using ‘a range of tools and practical resources’.
 It is an international, cross-sector initiative that ‘aims to educate researchers, promote integrity, and build trust in credible research and publications.’